 County government does not have the authority to control local planning mechanisms.
 However, the County EMA Director can provide information to local units of government, as well as technical assistance.
-After adoption of the Mitigation Plan, the Lincoln County EMA Office will assist the municipal officers in implementing their selected mitigation measures.
-The County EMA Office will conduct annual periodic reviews and surveys with the municipal officers and local EMA directors to determine the status of their measures.
+After adoption of the Mitigation Plan, the Lincoln County EMA Office will assist the municipal officers in implementing their selected mitigation measures and incorporate elements of the LCHMP into other planning mechanisms, where appropriate.
+The County EMA Office will conduct annual periodic reviews and surveys with the municipal officers and local EMA directors to determine the status of their measures and planning efforts.
 The County EMA office will assist the municipalities with the completion of FEMA Pre-Disaster Mitigation and Hazard Mitigation Grant packages.